 That answer with the Pixel 5 is... complicated.
 The phone has the same 12.2MP primary sensor that Pixel phones have had for four years, but once again Google's tweaked the output pipeline to satisfy what users are craving today: contrasty, warm photos that are easy to share on social media.
 The adjustments are subtle but welcome, and I still like the photos on the Pixel 5 better than virtually any other device.
 But it's also clear that Google's hit the software limits of what this relatively small phone sensor can pull off in hardware.

-To its credit, Google didn't fix what wasn't broken: in good lighting, the photos taken on the Pixel 5 are mostly identical to that of the Pixel 4.
-Every-so-slightly warmer, as mentioned, but you won't notice the differences unless you're looking for them.
+To its credit, Google didn't fix what wasn't broken: in good lighting, the photos taken on the Pixel 5 are mostly identical to those of the Pixel 4.
+Ever-so-slightly warmer, as mentioned, but you won't notice the differences unless you're looking for them.
 What that means is you're getting among the best, most consistent photo quality in almost any lighting condition and of any subject.

 In particular, Google takes care to retain facial detail in portraits; it doesn't eliminate shadow detail to get a brighter image; it doesn't ramp up color saturation when you're taking a photo of your dinner; and despite the name, HDR+ doesn't make landscapes look cartoony or fake.
 It may not sound like much, but you can take for granted Google's processing will make the right decisions, from exposure to contrast to saturation to highlights to segmentation, in almost every scene.

-That's right: Google once again managed to improve its low-light results using the same sensor and lens combination as last year.
+That's right: Google once again managed to improve its low-light results using the same sensor and lens combination as before.
 The company said it made improvements to the Night Sight algorithms that allow it to reduce noise even further, retain detail in subjects, and ensure colors are more accurate.
 In my testing, the results were almost identical to the Pixel 4 in areas of low light — outdoors at night with the subject lit by a street lamp or the moon — but much better in ultra-low light, as in a pitch-black room.
 The Pixel 5 did a better job keeping focus on a subject and keeping noise down.
-Of course, given that these improvements are mainly due to software, they should come to older Pixels in a future camera update.

 The Pixel 5 also benefits from Night Sight portraits, where the phone is able to determine a foreground subject well enough to carve it out and blur the background.
 I had very mixed results here, and the success was largely determined by how much ambient light was available to the sensor.
 If you're sitting in a room lit by a few bulbs, Night Sight portraits should turn out well; outdoors, or in rooms with meager lighting, I'd just let regular Night Sight do its thing.